Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula flavida

 Description:

-Flesh: White; not changing on exposure.
+Flesh: White; not changing when sliced.

 Russula flavida